 How to Transfer an iTunes Library to an External Drive

-This process will move the entire iTunes library to an external drive where it will retain it’s use but not take up primary internal disk space:
+First off, this process will move the entire iTunes library to an external drive where it will retain its use but not take up primary internal disk space:

 - Open iTunes and choose the “Advanced” tab